 being an infj

+INFJs are gentle, caring, sophisticated, creative and highly intuitive individuals.
 According to the Myer-Briggs system of personalities (MBTI), there are sixteen personality categories that one could fall under.
-INFJ, which stand for (I)ntroversion, I(N)tuition, (F)eeling, and (J)udgment is the rarest type.
+INFJ, which stand for (I)ntroversion, I(N)tuition, (F)eeling, and (J)udgment is one of the rarest types.

 INFJs are estimated at: